nclark-lab/erc/README.md

 This software is for determining Evolutionary Rate Covariation (ERC) between sets of genes, using R.

 ## Input:
-To run it, you will need a set of gene trees you want to examine
+To run it, you will need a set of gene trees you want to examine, in a .tre file.

 ## Output:
 The code will output a correlation matrix and a matrix with branch values.
 The correlation matrix has numbers representing ERC correlations.
 A positive value indicates that the genes have some evolutionary covariation.
 The expectation is that gene pairs will have zero correlation, indicating no evolutionary rate covariation.